[5 MIN READ]

 I think one of the most misunderstood and under-recognized areas of brain injury is the association with mood disorders.
 It is very well-described in brain injury literature that patients frequently experience the onset of a new mood disorder or the worsening of pre-existing mood disorders after brain injury – particularly anxiety and depression.

 Patients can also find it harder to control their emotions.
 They might have an extreme reaction or outburst at the grocery store, for example, if someone cuts them in line.
 Some brain injuries can dull the sense of awareness, or the filter people typically have before they express their emotions.

 Identifying and treating these symptoms early can have a profound impact on the speed and direction of recovery.

 How the Swedish Neuroscience Institute helps people with brain injury

-At the Swedish Neuroscience Institute (SNI), neurology experts treat every type of brain injury.
-The SNI formed in 2004 to address the growing need for neuroscience services in the Pacific Northwest.
+At the Swedish Neuroscience Institute, neurology experts treat every type of brain injury.
+The Institute formed in 2004 to address the growing need for neuroscience services in the Pacific Northwest.

 The team of providers includes:

 - Physiatrists (like Dr. Benson)

 The Swedish Acute Rehab Unit at Cherry Hill treats patients in the early stages of recovery from all types of brain injury.
 The U.S. News and World Report recognized the facility for providing outstanding patient care.